mhaupt/mastering_dyalog_apl/README.md

 `workspaces` directory in this repository.
 The workspace `journey.dws` is derived from the workspace `DyalogTutor_EN.dws`.

+## File I/O

+In Chapter D6.6, Legrand discusses file I/O, and suggests to load contents from a workspace named `files.dws`, which appears not to be part of the Dyalog distribution on macOS.
+The file `workspaces/fileio.dyalog` contains some function definitions that substitute the functions mentioned in the book.

 ## Licence

 The companion files provided by Dyalog are available under the terms and